 - 1/4 teaspoon basil

-- 1 pound sweet Italian sausage (optional) browned and sliced 1/4" thick.
+- 1 pound sweet Italian sausage (optional) cooked and sliced 1/4" thick.
 Chicken sausage works well.
+See recipe for cooking sausage.

 - 1 pound Lasagne noodles